html-sketchapp/html-sketchapp/e2e/README.md

 ## My change breaks tests

+First make sure that you run `npm run build`.
 If you made a legit change that breaks e2e tests, please run `npm run e2e-fix` which will override files from `/expected` folder with new values.

 If your change unexpectedly breaks tests, see "I want to debug tests" section below.